wolfy-j/lodm/README.md

 $post->save();
 ```

-> ODM Document is hybrid of ActiveRecord and DataMapper, it constructor accept entity data, not primary key.
-Never put client data into the constructor, you have to use static methods `create` or `setFields` to pass data thought set of setters.
+> ODM Document constructor accept entity data, not primary key, never put client data into the constructor, you have to use static methods `create` or `setFields` to pass data thought set of setters.

 ## Documentation